 Of all of the mistakes you might make on your investing journey, perhaps the greatest mistake you could make is not investing at all.
 Retirement is expensive, and unfortunately, most of us won’t be able to save enough without a lot of help from the stock market.

-Imagine you saved $250 per month from the age of 25 until you retire at age 65.
-If you kept that money in a bank account that does not accumulate interest, you would have just $120,000 by the time you retire.
+Imagine saving $250 per month from the age of 25 until you retire at age 65.
+If you were to keep that money in a bank account that does not accumulate interest, you would have just $120,000 by the time you retire.
 Unfortunately, that’s not likely to last you very long.

 But what if you had invested that same $250?
 According to the Securities and Exchange Commission (SEC), the stock market has an average annual return of about 10%.
 With that, your $250 per month contribution would result in you having about $1.34 million by the time you retire.
 You saved the same amount of money throughout your working life, but putting that money into the stock market instead of a non-interest-bearing account made the difference of more than $1 million.